smartcontractkit/usechainlinkfunctions/_posts/arkham.md

 // slugified version of the entity's name.
 They can be used in other functions to Arkham's API if
 // you'd like to find more information about the entity and its on-chain footprint.

+// An Arkham API key is required to use this function.
+Apply for one here: https://docs.google.com/forms/d/e/1FAIpQLSfJum3MJwq8niPhNkAlNC08wzLKWyNR18vKUN41mnOG3MQkfg/viewform?usp=sf_link

 const address = args[0]

 // Validate address input.